How to integrate Notion MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Notion to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Notion agent that can add meeting notes to project wiki page, create a new task database for q3, archive completed sprint summary pages, duplicate onboarding checklist for new hire through natural language commands.
+By the end, you'll have a working Notion agent that can add meeting notes to project wiki page, create a new task database for q3, archive completed sprint summary pages through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Notion account through Composio's Notion MCP server.